 Lottery tickets are sold in 44 of the 50 United States.
-Many of these are multi-state lotteries like Powerball and Mega Millionsn, so you might not think that where you buy your lottery tickets would make a difference if you win.
+Many of these are multi-state lotteries like Powerball and Mega Millions, so you might not think that where you buy your lottery tickets would make a difference if you win.

 What Are Lottery Payouts?

-The states use the money that they receive for lottery tickets for various purposes including funding educational initiatives and other social causes, paying overhead costs, and distributing prize payouts.
+Remember that lotteries are about more than awarding prizes.
+States use the money that they receive for lottery tickets for various purposes including funding educational initiatives and other social causes, paying overhead costs, and distributing prize payouts.

-Those payout variations can make a big difference to winners.
+While these may be worthy causes, those payout variations can make a big difference to winners.
 So which states offer the biggest payouts?

 Which States Have the Biggest Payouts for Winners?

-According to the most recent census information from 2016, lottery winners in the United States receive an average of 64% of lottery ticket sales as prize payouts.
+According to the most recent census information from 2018, lottery winners in the United States receive an average of 64% of lottery ticket sales as prize payouts.

 Six states -- Alaska, Alabama, Hawaii, Mississippi, Nevada, and Utah -- don’t offer lotteries in their states at all, so we can skip them in this article.

-Of the remaining 44 states, 26 offer payouts above that average, while 18 states fall below the national average.
+Of the remaining 44 states, 24 offer payouts above that average, while 20 states fall below the national average.